brianglass/anastasis/files/wednesday_matins.md

 footnote">[52]</span></a> Genesis 3.

 <a href="#_ftnref53" id="_ftn53"><span class="MsoFootnoteReference" style="mso-special-character:
-footnote">[53]</span></a> The musical punctuation suggests that the adverb could modify Â‘sufferÂ’.
+footnote">[53]</span></a> The musical punctuation suggests that the adverb could modify ‘suffer’.
 The grammar allows either.
 The many similar texts in the service books support the translation above.

 <a href="#_ftnref54" id="_ftn54"><span class="MsoFootnoteReference" style="mso-special-character:
 footnote">[54]</span></a> Matt.
 13:22, Mark 4:19, Luke 8:14.
 The only uses of this word in the Bible are these three in the parable of the sower.

 <a href="#_ftnref55" id="_ftn55"><span class="MsoFootnoteReference" style="mso-special-character:
-footnote">[55]</span></a> This troparion plays on the words <span style="font-family:&quot;Symbol Accentuated&quot;">lÃ³goV, </span>Â’wordÂ’, but also Â‘reasonÂ’ and <span style="font-family:&quot;Symbol Accentuated&quot;">Ã?logoV, </span>Â’irrationalÂ’.
+footnote">[55]</span></a> This troparion plays on the words <span style="font-family:&quot;Symbol Accentuated&quot;">lógoV, </span>’word’, but also ‘reason’ and <span style="font-family:&quot;Symbol Accentuated&quot;">ÁlogoV, </span>’irrational’.

 <a href="#_ftnref56" id="_ftn56"><span class="MsoFootnoteReference" style="mso-special-character:
-footnote">[56]</span></a> The first half of the troparion develops a horticultural metaphor, based on the story of the FallÂ—Â‘sin which sprouted by a treeÂ’Â—with an allusion to the CrossÂ—Â‘your shootÂ’.
+footnote">[56]</span></a> The first half of the troparion develops a horticultural metaphor, based on the story of the Fall—‘sin which sprouted by a tree’—with an allusion to the Cross—‘your shoot’.

 <a href="#_ftnref57" id="_ftn57"><span class="MsoFootnoteReference" style="mso-special-character:
 footnote">[57]</span></a> Jonas 2:1-10.
-There is a number of verbal echoes of JonasÂ’s prayer in this troparion.
-The image in the second clause is, as the commentators say, Â‘boldÂ’.
+There is a number of verbal echoes of Jonas’s prayer in this troparion.
+The image in the second clause is, as the commentators say, ‘bold’.

 <a href="#_ftnref58" id="_ftn58"><span class="MsoFootnoteReference" style="mso-special-character:
 footnote">[58]</span></a> Exodus 17:11-13.